Bharathwajpm/titanic/README.md

+This project demonstrates a complete ML classification pipeline from data preprocessing to model evaluation.

 📌 Project: House Condition Classification

 This task trains a machine learning classification model to predict the house condition category (good/bad) based on numerical features.